 Overview of Proposed Changes

-More substantive proposed changes include:
+More substantive proposed changes included:

 - A financial penalty charged for failure to submit an EPAP declaration by the deadline.
 Since each operator receives a notice one month before the declaration is generated, another notice when the declaration is generated, and a Petrinex EPAP warning report before the deadline, it is clear that no additional warnings are needed.

 - A change surrounding the definition of a facility.
-For the purposes of EPAP, the definition of a facility will now include “reporting pipelines” which is a new term that is defined in Directive PNG032.
+For the purposes of EPAP, the definition of a facility will now include "reporting pipelines," which is a new term that is defined in Directive PNG032.

 - Additional wording in Section 8 that indicates a financial penalty for non-response to workflows.
 This wording is consistent with section 11.10 of Directive PNG032 and uses penalty provisions in The Oil and Gas Conservation Regulations, 2012 to charge such a penalty.

-Another notable change is regarding the submission due date.
-The previous due date was the last day of the second month following an operator’s declaration month.
-The due date will now be the last business day (Monday to Friday except holidays) of the second month following and operator’s declaration month.
+Another notable change was regarding the submission due date.
+The previous due date was the last day of the second month following an operator's declaration month.
+The due date will now be the last business day (Monday to Friday except holidays) of the second month following and operator's declaration month.
 There are a number of additional smaller changes.